 Ryu Goto has established himself as a significant voice in classical music, with a large and growing public in Asia, North America and Europe.
 Ryu's career began at age seven when he made his debut at the Pacific Music Festival in Sapporo, Japan, playing Paganini's Violin Concerto No.1.
-Since then, Ryu has appeared as a soloist with many of the world's leading orchestras, ensembles including National Symphony Orchestra, London Philharmonic, Münchner Philharmoniker, Wiener Symphoniker, San Francisco Symphony, Sydney Symphony, Orchestre national de Lyon, Orchestre symphonique de Montréal, Hamburger Symphoniker and Shanghai Symphony Orchestra.
+Since then, Ryu has appeared as a soloist with many of the world's leading orchestras, including National Symphony Orchestra (DC), London Philharmonic, Münchner Philharmoniker, Wiener Symphoniker, Sydney Symphony, The Philadelphia Orchestra, Orchestre national de Lyon, Orchestre symphonique de Montréal, Frankfurt Radio Symphony, Hamburger Symphoniker and Shanghai Symphony Orchestra.
 He has worked with conductors Lorin Maazel, Tan Dun, Vladimir Ashkenazy, Fabio Luisi, Leonard Slatkin, Kent Nagano, Myung-Whun Chung, Yannick Nézet-Séguin, Andrés Orozco-Estrada and Jonathan Nott.
-Ryu has already performed in such prestigious venues as Carnegie Hall, Kennedy Center, Tokyo Suntory Hall, Sydney Opera House, Shanghai Grand Theater, Taipei National Concert Hall, Vienna Musikverein, Munich's Herkulessaal and the Philharmonic Hall Gasteig.
+Ryu has performed in many of the world's most prestigious venues, including Carnegie Hall, Kennedy Center, Tokyo Suntory Hall, Sydney Opera House, Shanghai Grand Theater, Taipei National Concert Hall, Vienna Musikverein, Munich's Herkulessaal and the Philharmonic Hall Gasteig.
 In January 2018 Ryu will celebrate Bernstein's 100th Anniversary playing his masterpiece "Serenade" with the NHK Symphony Orchestra, and in March he joins the New York Philharmonic touring Asia under the baton of Maestro Jaap van Zweden.

-Ryu's philanthropic work includes working with student musicians throughout the world, mentoring their development, conducting master classes in conjunction with the world's top institutions.
-Efforts include the "Ryu Goto Excellence In Music Initiative Scholarship" with the NYC Department of Education, as well as collaborations with institutions like the Juilliard School and the Harvard Bach Society Orchestra.
+Ryu's philanthropic work includes working with student musicians throughout the world, mentoring their development and conducting master classes in conjunction with the world's top institutions.
+Efforts include the "Ryu Goto Excellence in Music Initiative Scholarship" with the NYC Department of Education, as well as collaborations with institutions such as the Juilliard School and the Harvard Bach Society Orchestra.
 He does extensive musical outreach in developing countries in Latin America, Southeast Asia and Africa.

 In Japan Ryu's features in media are numerous, including his own documentary "Ryu Goto's Odyssey", a chronicle of his career and personal life from 1996-2006.
-He is endorsed by airweave and also serves as spokesperson for the East Japan Railway Company.
+He has served as spokesperson for the East Japan Railway Company.
 From October 2015 to March 2017, Ryu appeared weekly on TV Asahi's show, Untitled Concert, a nationally televised program in Japan listed in Guinness World Records as "the longest-running TV program for classical music."